anandthegreat/SnakeVSBlocks/README.md

 4. **Shield** : Protects the snake against any block for 5 seconds.
 5. **Coin** : Increases the score by value of the coin.
 ## Documentation
 We have made a detailed documentation for this project using Javadoc tool.
-Just download the files in [javadoc](https://github.com/anandthegreat/SnakeVSBlocks/tree/master/javadoc) folder and open [index.html](https://github.com/anandthegreat/SnakeVSBlocks/blob/master/javadoc/index.html) file to see the documentation.
+Just download the files in [javadoc](https://github.com/anandthegreat/SnakeVSBlocks/tree/master/javadoc) folder and open [index.html](https://github.com/anandthegreat/SnakeVSBlocks/blob/master/javadoc/index.html) file in a browser to see the documentation.
 ### Contributors
 Anand and Atul Anand